David-Bascom05/Portfolio/Mechanical_Designs/Carbon_Fiber_Molding.md

   </tr>
 </table>

-As you can see, the yeild stress and ultimate stress are basically the same from the measurments we were able to take.
-The material is incredably brittle, however it does have a decently high yeild point (just under half the yield stress of Aluminum at its best performance).
+As you can see, the yield stress and ultimate stress are basically the same from the measurements we were able to take.
+The material is incredibly brittle; however, it does have a decently high yield point (just under half the yield stress of Aluminum at its best performance).
 However, there was also a relatively high variance in this data.
-The first dog bone, which failed substantually before the rest, had a very visable void along the fracture line, which I believe is why it failed at such a low value.
+The first dog bone, which failed substantially before the rest, had a very visible void along the fracture line, which I believe is why it failed at such a low value.
 I also believe that smaller voids were probably present in samples 2 and 3 as well, but not quite as obvious.
-This is 1) becuase of the substantual difference between the failure stresses of each part, and 2) because both fell short of the expected yeild point.
+This is 1) because of the substantial difference between the failure stresses of each part, and 2) because both fell short of the expected yield point.

+From this testing, we decided that the process was not yet reliable enough to use on the rover without a way to eliminate voids in the parts during the molding process.
+While it did meet the minimum strength requirements we needed in these tests, the possibility that a large void could substantially weaken the part was too much of a risk.

 From this testing, we decided that the process was not yet reliable enough to use on the rover without a way to eliminate viods in the parts during the molding process.
 While it did meet the